top of page

 Zanne.

 Today my hair is short, my heels low, and makeup optional.
-I’m still figuring out what any of it represents.
+I’m still figuring out what any of that means.
 But I know one thing:

 I want to be like Declan.